 If you haven’t already delved into Gifted, you’re in for a glorious suprise.
 You know him as Captain American but in this feel-good flick, Chris Evans takes the role as the single Dad struggling to bring up his math prodigy daughter.
 After he gets into a custody battle with his Mother In Law, things start to go down hill.

 If you need a break from the seemingly dark world of Netflix right now, Someone Great is your fix for laughs, the reality of relationships and the beauty of amazing best friends.
-Extremely relatable (which is why it also qualifies as one the best new movies on Netflix to watch right now), this hilarious film stars Gina Rodrigues as Jenny, an aspiring music journalist who has just landed her dream job across the country.
+Extremely relatable, this hilarious film stars Gina Rodrigues as Jenny, an aspiring music journalist who has just landed her dream job across the country.
 Things fall through with her boyfriend of nine years which naturally means her two best friends rally together to give her a mammoth send off and hit one last adventure around the city for old times sake.

 For the nostalgic feel-good flick, your go-to has to be Dirty Dancing.
 Hit play on this gem for all the on-screen magic between Patrick Swayze and Jennifer Grey that’s guaranteed to give you all the feels.
 Telling the story of a young girl who heads to holiday camp with her family, “Baby” falls hard for the camp’s dance instructor Johnny Castle.

-Got more time to spare?
+Need more binge content?
 Then binge your way through the best shows on Netflix.